Solar Battery Storage in Singapore 2026: The Complete Decision Guide

 Permits and Regulations

 Battery storage systems in Singapore require EMA approval as part of the solar generation licence.
 Your installer handles all regulatory paperwork.
 No additional permits beyond the standard solar installation process are required for systems under 30 kWh.
+For a detailed walkthrough, see our guide on how EMA and SP Services processes work.

 Future-Proofing: Why Batteries Will Become Essential